UOA-Heart-Mechanics-Research/biv-me/README.md

                         Config file containing fitting parameters

 ```
+An example of config file can be found in src/bivme/configs/config.toml.
+The gp_directory should contain one subfolder for each patient.
+Each subfolder should contain a set of GPFiles (GPFile_000.txt for frame 0, GPFile_001.txt for frame 1...) and one SliceInfoFile.txt relative to one patient.
+See example in the example folder.

 ### Calculate volumes from biv-me models
 The script for the volume calculation can be found in src/bivme/analysis